-The blonde beauty looked at him—first in shock at the sudden proposal, then in a more evaluated manner, as if sizing him up.
-He was cute enough in his own right, she admitted to herself, especially with his hair down and his bangs hanging in his face.
+The blonde beauty looked at him.
+Her shock at the sudden proposal lasted a breath before she began to size him up.
+She supposed Naruto was cute in his own right… especially with his hair down and his bangs hanging in his face.
 That and he had really beautiful eyes; she had always thought so, even when they were little kids.
-The whiskers were really quite endearing and despite his faults he had a pretty sweet disposition.
+The whiskers were really quite endearing and despite his faults—loud, obnoxious, rude—he had a pretty sweet disposition.
 It wasn't a total loss on her part.

 'It's not like I have any more options,' she thought, though she wasn't mean enough to voice it out loud.

-"Really?"
-If anything, Naruto looked even more shocked than she did when he first asked her.
-It made her wonder just how often he was used to rejection.
+"R-really?"
+If anything, Naruto looked even more shocked than she had when he first asked her.
+It made Ino wonder just how often he was used to rejection.
 "Great!
 Wow, okay...then I'll see you in a couple days.
 Meet me here around six, okay?"

-The bench was conveniently an equal distance between their homes.
+The bench was at a convenient and near-equal distance between their homes.
 They both stood from their seat.

-"Sure," she said as politely as she could, trying to hide the disappointment she couldn't help but feel at the same time.
+"Sure," Ino said as politely as she could, trying to hide the disappointment she couldn't help but feel at the same time.

-"Thanks, Ino, you'll have a really great time, I promise," Naruto assured her, not seeming to notice her subdued demeanor.
+"Thanks, Ino.
+You'll have a really great time, I promise," Naruto assured her, either not noticing or not acknowledging her subdued demeanor.
 He turned in the direction of his apartment and began to jog away.
-"Bye!"
+"See you!"

-Ino sighed as she began her short trek home.
-Well, at least now she had a date—though it was no secret that Naruto wasn't exactly well off so she could kiss her dreams of a having a romantic dinner at really fancy restaurant goodbye.
+Ino sighed and turned toward her own home.
+Well, now she had a date—though it was no secret that Naruto wasn't exactly well off so she could kiss her dreams of a having an expensive dinner at fancy restaurant goodbye.
 Ichiraku's it was.
-Looks like forehead won again...
+Looks like Forehead won again...

-Startled, she turned around to see Naruto on the other end of the street calling to her with his hands cupped around his mouth.
+Ino turned, startled, to see Naruto at the other end of the street with his hands cupped around his mouth.